Benefits include the following:

 Directing Your Investment Funds

 You have the right to direct the investment of your entire account balance into the investment options offered in the Plan by TIAA-CREF.
-If you do not make an election with respect to the investment of institution plan contributions made on your behalf or your elective deferrals, the contributions will be invested in an age-based TIAA-CREF Lifecycle Index Fund – Retirement Class , which is the default investment fund selected by the university.
+If you do not make an election with respect to the investment of institution plan contributions made on your behalf or your elective deferrals, the contributions will be invested in an age-based TIAA-CREF Lifecycle Index Fund – Institutional Class , which is the default investment fund selected by the university.
 The Lifecycle Index Fund Fact Sheet provides additional information, including the investment objectives, risk and return characteristics, and fees and expenses.

 You also have the option to change the way your contributions are invested at any time.
 If you would prefer to choose an investment other than a TIAA-CREF Lifecycle Fund for your future contributions, no fees or expenses will apply to that transfer.

 For more information on your retirement plan or to obtain updated information on fees, expenses and more detailed explanation of the TIAA-CREF Lifecycle Funds and other investment choices, visit TIAA-CREF or view the online enrollment demo for help with any questions you might have concerning the enrollment process.